 Southern Tablelands Arts works with our members, makers & creative communities.
 Energising and supporting the living culture of the Southern Highlands & Tablelands of NSW through a program of activities and events.
-We create, educate and advocate for the arts in the region.
+We support, create, educate and advocate for the arts in the region.

 Our Councils are Goulburn Mulwaree Council, Hilltops Council, Upper Lachlan Shire, Wingecarribee Shire, Wollondilly Shire and Yass Valley Council.
 Queanbeyan Palerang Council are currently not contributing members.
 STA are part of the state wide Regional Arts NSW Network supported by Create NSW.

 We acknowledge Aboriginal people as the traditional custodians of the lands where we create, live & work.